research

 Race and Ethnicity in Research Data Collection:

 In today’s data-driven era, statisticians should play an active role in study design and data collection.
-Collaborating with researchers from human-computer interaction (HCI) - a field crucial for spawning innovative technologies and interfaces — and computing ethics, I investigated the racial and ethnic diversity of research participants in Human-Computer Interaction (HCI).
-Our work spotlighted a conspicuous absence of the documentation of participants’ racial and ethnic backgrounds.
-Together with colleagues, I consequently formulated guidelines for HCI researchers regarding the collection of race and ethnicity data, and emphasized the pressing need for conscious decision-making rather than passive omissions, ensuring the creation of truly inclusive and equitable technologies.
+Collaborating with researchers from human-computer interaction (HCI) - a field crucial for spawning innovative technologies and interfaces — and computing ethics, I investigated the documentation of participants’ racial and ethnic backgrounds in Human-Computer Interaction (HCI) research.
+Our work identified gaps in the documentation of participants’ racial and ethnic backgrounds.
+Together with colleagues, I consequently formulated guidelines for HCI researchers regarding the collection of race and ethnicity data, and emphasized the pressing need for conscious decision-making rather than passive omissions, ensuring comprehensive and methodologically sound research practices.

 Selected Publications: